English EN Deutsch DE Français FR Español ES Italiano IT

 Clothes & Equipment

 As has been shown above, daily temperatures will fluctuate during the event.
-Temperatures may reach 25°C during daytime and drop to 0°C during the night.
+Temperatures may reach 25°C during the day and can drop to 0°C during the night, if the sky is clear.
 Add to this the wind chill factor when choosing clothes for the event.
 An air temperature of 2°C combined with wind speeds of 15 km/h will give a wind cooling temperature of -1,8°C.

 Recommended rain gear